Skip to main content

 3D Model of a Strike Slip Fault

 The following 3D model is of a strike-slip fault where the two fault blocks are moving past one another.
-In this example, far side has moved to the right of the observer, indicating that it is a right-lateral strike-slip fault.
+In this example, the far side has moved to the right of the observer, indicating that it is a right-lateral strike-slip fault.

 "Strike Slip" by paulinkenbrandt via Sketchfab is licensed under CC BY.